WilliamSGodfrey/SAVE_williamsgodfrey.github.io/_posts/blog/2013-12-08-god-damn-cascara-pigeon-porter-spiteful-brewing.md

 ### Label:

 Spiteful always has some good fun with their labels.
-I&#8217;m glad to see someone shares my feelings about the Chicago pigeons.
+I'm glad to see someone shares my feelings about the Chicago pigeons.

 ### Overall: 3.5/5

-I always like the idea of weird adjuncts (in this case, cascara tea, apparently) but they don&#8217;t always pan out.
+I always like the idea of weird adjuncts (in this case, cascara tea, apparently) but they don't always pan out.
 I had to really look for any sign of the tea here, I think that defeats the purpose of adding it.
-Obviously adjuncts shouldn&#8217;t overwhelm the beer, but I do believe that they should contribute to the overall character of the beer in some way.
+Obviously adjuncts shouldn't overwhelm the beer, but I do believe that they should contribute to the overall character of the beer in some way.
 With that said, I think the tea was a whiff on this one.
 Perhaps I should taste it side by side with the regular God Damn Pigeon Porter.

 ### Conclusion: